FHachez/Notion-to-Obsidian-Converter/README.md

 ## Known issues

 -   Notes with a very long title won't be properly linked.
-The main issue is that Notion cut the file name at a variable length for very long names.
+The main issue is that Notion cut the file name at a variable length around 50 characters for very long names.
+    -   That's why cut at 45 characters to have the same limit everywhere
+-   Notion remove the following characters, `"./*%<>:?`, from the file name and thus the links.

 ## Warning